Support vector machines and Radon's theorem: Background on support vector machines

 \subsection{SVMs in the linearly separable case}

-We begin with the most basic definition of support vector machines, and discuss more general versions later in the paper.
-This is a common derivation of the SVM problem; see for example~\cite{Cervantes2020svm_survey}.
-Consider a set of training data $\left\{ \x_i\right\}_{i=1}^m$ drawn from a space $X$ and associated classes $\left\{y_i\right\}_{i=1}^m$; for now, we assume $X\subseteq \R^n$ and each $y_i\in \left\{-1,1\right\}$.
-From this data, we train a support vector machine, which will be a linear classifier maximizing the separation between the two classes of training data.
-We assume the data classes are linearly separable --- that is, we assume there exists a hyperplane\footnote{Recall a hyperplane is an $(n-1)$-dimensional affine subspace of $\R^n$} in $\R^n$ such that each data point $\x_i$ with $y_i=1$ is on one side of the hyperplane, and each data point $\x_i$ with $y_i=-1$ is on the opposite side of the hyperplane.
-See Figure~\ref{fig:2dsvm} for an example of linearly separable two-class data.
+We begin with the most basic definition of support vector machines, and discuss more general versions in Section~\ref{ssec:soft-margin}.
+What follows is a common derivation of the SVM problem; see for example~\cite{Cervantes2020svm_survey}.
+Consider a set of training data $X=\left\{ \mathbf{x}_i\right\}_{i=1}^m$ and associated class labels $\left\{y_i\right\}_{i=1}^m$, where each $y_i\in \left\{-1,1\right\}$.
+We assume the two classes $X_+$ and $X_-$ are linearly separable.
+From this data, we train a support vector machine, which is a linear classifier maximizing the separation between the two classes of training data.